Check Out WordStream's Free Negative Keyword Tool

 You can also set terms as positives by clicking "yes" in the review pane.
 This ensures that keywords that are relevant to your business don't end up on your negative keyword list.

 Unlike other negative keyword tools and methods, WordStream's free tool:

 - Suggests potential negative keywords, so you don't have to start from scratch.

 - Allows you to set terms as negative before you pay for them.

 - Lets you add negative keywords in groups, versus one by one.

-Sign up for a free trial of WordStream – you'll get first-hand evidence of how much time and money you can save with a faster, easier, smarter negative keyword tool.
+Sign up for a free trial of WordStream – you'll get first-hand evidence of how much time and money you can save with a faster, easier, smarter approach to negative keywords and PPC management.
 Try it now to start ramping up your ad groups' relevance and your marketing team's productivity.